Swollen Gums & Braces: 5 Tips For Relief

 - Massaging the gums can help.
 Some recommend using a soft toothbrush to gently rub the gums and mouth.

-- Break those bad habits – avoid biting your nails and chewing on hard objects like pens.
+- Break those bad habits – avoid biting your nails and chewing on hard objects like pens or pencils.

 Is it just because of braces, or is there something else that could cause this?